 Professional Packing – A guide

-As part of our “Best Practice” series, this simple guide aims to show the professional packing methods available.
+As part of our “Best Practice” series, this simple guide aims to show the packing methods available.

 The safest ways to protect your valuable and fragile artwork in transit is to either follow the methods outlined in our self-packing guide or involve Flight Logistics – ShipArt™.
 It’s not as expensive as you might think and you can be sure that it will comply with international shipping packing regulations.